 - Child’s Play: A gender-aware perspective on nursery school life

 The scope and extent of this Programme is unique.
-As a joint degree co-operation of two universities, the University of Turku and Tampere university, it combines two special research and teaching profiles of gender studies.
+As a joint degree co-operation of three universities, the University of Turku Abo Akademi University and Tampere university, it combines two special research and teaching profiles of gender studies.
 This guarantees a wide, interdisciplinary expertise.

 At the University of Turku, the Master’s Degree Programme in Gender Studies is organised in the Faculty of Humanities.
 Students also have the possibility to benefit from many other courses offered by the other programmes within the University.
 The main research areas are: